lucidrains/x-transformers/README.md

 )
 ```

-The <a href="https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html">PaLM</a> language model also reported even better results than GEGLU using the Swish GLU variant.
+The <a href="https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html">PaLM</a> language model also chose to use the Swish GLU variant.
 You can turn this on by setting two flags

 ```python
 import torch